crytic/medusa/README.md

 Invoking a fuzzing campaign, `medusa` will:
 - Compile the given targets
-- Start the configured number of worker threads, each with their own local Ethereum test node.
+- Start the configured number of worker threads, each with their own local Ethereum test chain.
-- Deploy all contracts which contain no constructor arguments to each worker's test node.
+- Deploy all contracts which contain no constructor arguments to each worker's test chain.
 - Begin to generate and send transaction sequences to update contract state.
 - Check property tests all succeed after each transaction executed.